sp-hash/TeamBlackMiner/HOW-TO.md

 ```bat
 Set ETH_WALLET=<your_ethereum_wallet>
 ```
-If you do not allready have a wallet for Ethereum, Ethereum Classic or Zilliqa, then find a good crypto exchange where you can create one.
+If you do not already have a wallet for Ethereum, Ethereum Classic or Zilliqa, then find a good crypto exchange where you can create one.

 They need to be trusted to handle your money and you have to be careful to store your login information, your